 With strong and efficient filters, they’re capable of clearing the air of any unwanted particles; this even includes the finest of dust present in the air.
 You will be surprised that while it is powerful, the fans operate quietly and the purifier is meant to cover medium to large areas in a building.

 The only downsides are rather minor.
-The air purifier is expensive only on the initial purchase but that becomes irrelevant in the longer run due to its efficient and low-maintenance nature.
+The air purifier is expensive only on the initial purchase but that becomes irrelevant in the long run due to its efficient and low-maintenance nature.

 The other downside is the fact that the air purifier is large although this is expected for a model that’s usually marketed towards medical facilities.